 Define oxidation and reduction in terms of oxygen loss/gain.
-(Oxidation state limited to its use to name ions, e.g., iron(II), iron(III), copper(II), manganate(VII), dichromate(VI).)
+(Oxidation state limited to its use to name ions, e.g. iron(II), iron(III), copper(II), manganate(VII), dichromate(VI).)

-- Define redox in terms of electron transfer - Identify redox reactions by changes in oxidation state and by the color changes involved when using acidified potassium manganate(VII), and potassium iodide.
+- Define redox in terms of electron transfer - Identify redox reactions by changes in oxidation state and by the colour changes involved when using acidified potassium manganate(VII), and potassium iodide.
 (Recall of equations involving KMnO4 is not required.)

-8. Acids, Bases, and Salts
+8. Acids, bases and salts

-8.1 The Characteristic Properties of Acids and Bases
+8.1 The characteristic properties of acids and bases Core

-- Describe the characteristic properties of acids as reactions with metals, bases, carbonates, and effect on litmus - Describe the characteristic properties of bases as reactions with acids and with ammonium salts and effect on litmus - Describe neutrality and relative acidity and alkalinity in terms of pH (whole numbers only) measured using Universal Indicator paper - Describe and explain the importance of controlling acidity in soil
+- Describe the characteristic properties of acids as reactions with metals, bases, carbonates and effect on litmus - Describe the characteristic properties of bases as reactions with acids and with ammonium salts and effect on litmus - Describe neutrality and relative acidity and alkalinity in terms of pH (whole numbers only) measured using Universal Indicator paper - Describe and explain the importance of controlling acidity in soil